SimonRuttmann/BlenderRobot/README.md

 ## 🛠️ It is a Robot – A cool journey!

 Creating this robot was my introduction to Blender.
-I did this project as part of a lecture at Aalen University where I was studying.
-Here's how the process went:
+I worked on this project as part of a university course at **Aalen University**, where I was studying.
+Here's how the journey went:

 ### 🧩 Building the Bot
-From basic shapes to detailed geometry - and of course, creating a little bit of mess on the way is just part of it.
+From basic shapes to detailed geometry – and of course, making a bit of a mess along the way was just part of the fun.

 ![Assembly GIF](media/gifs/Blender_Robo_SingleParts.gif)

 - I started with **low poly modeling**
-- Created a lot of small components for detailing
+- Created a lot of small components for **detailing**
 - Went to a much more **high poly design**
-- Sculpted the body for the **high poly finish**
+- **Sculpted** for the **smooth design** of the chest
-- Had a lot of fun and learned a ton along the way!
+- Had a lot of fun and learned a *ton* along the way!

 🎥 Showcase:
 ![Showcase White](media/gifs/Robo_Showcase_White.gif)